 While minorities are present in the study area, there do not appear to be distinguishable minority populations.
 Based on the block level analysis, the largest percentage of minorities, 10.6 percent, occurs near the Hidden Village and Benson Mobile Home parks.
-Approximately 6.6 percent of the populations residing near the Woodland Heights Mobile Home Court are minorities (HDR 2011b).
+6.6 percent of the population residing near the Woodland Heights Mobile Home Court are minorities (HDR 2011).